PSD2: The A-Z of Dynamic Linking in Online Transactions

 The existing legislation on dynamic linking remains concise, and in addition to the points mentioned above, the guidance for other payment scenarios — for example, batch payments — is minimal.
 The related requirements are described as follows:

 The practical issue here is that a batch payment can contain a hefty number of transactions.
-If we consider 5,000 transactions to be made, each in a different currency, then what’s considered to be the total amount?
-How do you show 5,000 accounts?
+If we consider 5,000 transactions to be made, each in a different currency and with different due dates, then what’s considered to be the total amount?
+And how do you show 5,000 transactions?

 Here’s the feasible way to deal with these cases: